knolasco/Vaccine-Sentiment-Analysis/README.md

 ### Twitter Vaccine

 This is a csv file that contains the tweets that I gathered and analyzed for this project.
 The columns include Dates, Tweets, Tweets without StopWords, Subjectivity score, Polarity score, and a Label (Positive, Negative, or Neutral).

+### Sentiment_Dash

+This is a .py file that creates the Dashboard using dash.